 - Client agreements and how many people just seem to copy others in their industry

-- Website legals and why they are so important
+- Website legals and why they are so important to protect yourself

 - The difference between using a template off the web vs getting website legals created specifically for you